-Not quite for you?
-Read our guide on how to choose the right POS system for your business, and follow up with a review on the best POS systems for restaurants, small businesses, and retail.
+Unsure which POS to choose?
+Read our guide on how to choose the right POS system for your business,

 So let’s take a closer look at this UK-based POS outfit to see how it stacks up against the competition, and find out whether it’s the right fit for your business.